 |Community Relations||Philanthropy & Service|

-We recognize that the COVID-19 pandemic has limited the opportunities for programming and event participation for our chapters.
-To this end and in light of the changes to the fraternity and sorority experience at San Diego State University, the Fraternity & Sorority Life Advisory Team has made modifications to the existing Greek Accreditation packet expectations for the Spring 2020 semester.
-We believe that the Greek Accreditation packet provides the Fraternity & Sorority Life Advisory Team additional insight of how each chapter is providing support to their respective members and provides us the opportunity to continue to share the positive impact that affiliation with a social fraternity and sorority can provide to an individual.Modified Spring 2020 Greek Accreditation Requirements Packet
+We recognize that the COVID-19 pandemic has impacted the opportunities for programming and event participation for our chapters.
+To this end and in light of the changes to the fraternity and sorority experience at San Diego State University, the Fraternity & Sorority Life Advisory Team has made modifications to the 2021-2022 Greek Accreditation packet which allows chapter members to participate in both in-person and virtual events.
+We believe that the Greek Accreditation packet provides the Fraternity & Sorority Life Advisory Team additional insight of how each chapter is providing support to their respective members and provides us the opportunity to continue to share the positive impact that affiliation with a social fraternity and sorority can provide to an individual.2021-2022 SDSU FSL Greek Accreditation Packet

-- Created during the Spring 2020 semester, this checklist will help the chapter's Greek Accreditation Committee ensure that each section of each values is addressed.
+- Created during the Fall 2021 semester, this evaluation scorecard will help the chapter's Greek Accreditation Committee ensure that each section of each values is addressed in order to acquire the desired designation for each FSL value.

-- Modified Spring 2020 Greek Accreditation Google Slide Template
+- Fall 2021 Greek Accreditation Google Slide Template *Coming Soon*

-- Expanded during the Spring 2020 semester, this template now includes every Greek Accreditation value expectation so that chapters are able to make a copy of the template and fill in accordingly.
+- Expanded during the Fall 2021 semester, this template now includes every Greek Accreditation value expectation so that chapters are able to make a copy of the template and fill in accordingly.
 Note: The chapter must place their copy of the template in their chapter's Greek Accreditation Google Folder.

 All documentation must be submitted/saved no later than the deadlines listed below for the current academic year: